daviddimitrov/eleven-minutes/README.md

-# Eleven: Your Daily Household Task Companion
+# Eleven Minutes: Your Daily Household Task Companion

-Eleven is a Telegram-based app designed to make household chores feel manageable, consistent, and stress-free.
-By breaking down larger cleaning tasks into smaller, actionable subtasks, Eleven helps you tackle a little bit every day, ensuring that your home stays clean without overwhelming your schedule.
+Eleven Minutes is a Telegram-based app designed to make household chores feel manageable, consistent, and stress-free.
+By breaking down larger cleaning tasks into smaller, actionable subtasks, Eleven Minutes helps you tackle a little bit every day, ensuring that your home stays clean without overwhelming your schedule.

-## Why Eleven?
+## Why Eleven Minutes?
 Life is busy, and finding time for household chores can feel daunting.
-Eleven aims to solve this by:
+Eleven Minutes aims to solve this by:

-1. **Breaking Down Tasks:** Instead of facing broad, intimidating tasks like "Clean the bathroom" or "Vacuum the house," Eleven gives you focused subtasks such as "Clean the toilet" or "Vacuum the living room."
+1. **Breaking Down Tasks:** Instead of facing broad, intimidating tasks like "Clean the bathroom" or "Vacuum the house," Eleven Minutes gives you focused subtasks such as "Clean the toilet" or "Vacuum the living room."

-2. **Daily Micro-Commitments:** Each day, Eleven provides a small list of household tasks that take no longer than **11 minutes** to complete in total.
+2. **Daily Micro-Commitments:** Each day, Eleven Minutes provides a small list of household tasks that take no longer than **11 minutes** to complete in total.
 This keeps your daily cleaning effort light and achievable.

-3. **Regularity Without Burnout:** By spreading tasks evenly throughout the week, Eleven helps maintain a clean home without dedicating large chunks of time to cleaning marathons.
+3. **Regularity Without Burnout:** By spreading tasks evenly throughout the week, Eleven Minutes helps maintain a clean home without dedicating large chunks of time to cleaning marathons.

 4. **Focus on Independent Tasks:** The app only includes tasks that you can schedule consistently, avoiding ad-hoc responsibilities like shopping.

 ## Example Tasks
-Here are some examples of the kinds of subtasks Eleven will assign:
+Here are some examples of the kinds of subtasks Eleven Minutes will assign:
 - Vacuum the living room
 - Clean the kitchen sink
 - Wipe bathroom mirrors